 Greenbriar Nursing Center The is a small nursing home in Eaton, Ohio.
 This is not a very good nursing home with a D overall grade.
 Sadly, this grade is right in line with the city grade in Eaton.
 If you are not satisfied with this facility's low overall grade, you may find you have slim pickings in Eaton.
 The city has just two other nursing homes.
-Finally, inspections was the only shining light in our review of this nursing home's profile is its strong inspection grade.
+Despite all this, one of the few highlights of this nursing home's profile is its strong inspection grade.
 You can continue reading to find out about inspections and other category scores

 Greenbriar Nursing Center The

 - Nursing Home

 58.1% estimated occupancy 1

 - Has Resident Council